 But isn’t it really expensive to form a non-US corporation?

-Not anymore.
+Just kidding!
 That’s how things used to be (and still are if you talk to an “offshore guru”).

 You can actually do it yourself without spending very much at all.
 I’ll show you exactly how to do it.

 If you can sign up for a PayPal account, you can form a non-US corporation structure.
 That’s really all it takes-you just have to click around a bit, type information into boxes, and send emails.

 Like this article?
 Click here to stay informed on the latest tax topics for global individuals who live or invest abroad.

 so How do I form a non-US corporation structure?

 Well, it takes a little explaining to show you exactly how to set up the proper legal structure for your Amazon FBA business.
 And the structure itself is just a little bit more involved than simply a non-US corporation.